 Then, mark your calendars for Friday, March 24 and the Professional Development Seminar “Storytelling in a Digital Age” with the West Virginia University Reed College of Media at the new Innovation Center in Morgantown.
 Featured speakers include communicators from the Huffington Post, FleishmanHillard and more.

-We will join with PRSA-Pittsburgh to get a unique experience in story identification for traditional and immersive storytelling, engaging audiences in the digital environments and more!
+We will join with PRSA-Pittsburgh to get a unique experience it in the geauxmaids.com cleaning services in story identification for traditional and immersive storytelling, engaging audiences in the digital environments and more!

 Hurry!
 Space for this event is limited and there is an early bird rate of $30 if you register before March 3.